mqy/books-futures-explained/src/5_pin.md

 for the names that were chosen.
 Naming is not easy, and I considered renaming `Unpin` and `!Unpin` in this book to make them easier to reason about.

-However, an experienced member of the Rust community convinced me that that there are just too many nuances and edge-cases to consider which are easily overlooked when naively giving these markers different names, and I'm convinced that we'll just have to get used to them and use them as is.
+However, an experienced member of the Rust community convinced me that there are just too many nuances and edge-cases to consider which are easily overlooked when naively giving these markers different names, and I'm convinced that we'll just have to get used to them and use them as is.